10 Best Tough Mudder Gloves Reviewed & Compared

 Let’s start with the basics: strength training; the Obstacle Course Races (OCRs) are not about “who’s first to cross the finish line” you will need plenty of endurance to defeat the kinds of obstacles discussed previously, so it is important to dedicated sufficient time in your training into enhancing your strength.
-Consider the settings where obstacle courses take place and incorporate these elements to your training with the best of your abilities.
+Consider the settings where obstacle courses take place and incorporate these elements into your training to the best of your abilities.
 How?
 Train at a playground!
 Do pull-ups on the monkey bars, bar hangs and any other technique that will stimulate your upper body strength.
 To recreate the appropriate stimulus for your lower body try a run at the beach on wet sand, soaking your sneakers in water before a run and sprints with added weight for enhanced resistance.

 While some people complete the Tough Mudder without gloves, they are very important to have.
 Gloves designed specifically for off-road obstacle races like the Tough Mudder do a great job of protecting your hands from injuries.
 Due to the nature of the Tough Mudder, it can be easy to get a splinter.

 Most athletes find that it's best to have them and use them when you need them.
 It's suggested to bring them along with you in a pocket or waistband stow.
 If you need them, they are invaluable, so it's a good idea to make sure you're always prepared.

 A: The main complaint amongst those who wear gloves is that some of them can become extremely slippery when they get wet or come into contact with mud.
 Additionally, some tend to hold and carry water.
 However, we’ve taken these factors in consideration when creating the list of products above.
 Some athletes claim that it’s more important to wear gloves when participating in the Spartan Race, which is comprised mostly of ropes, rather than in the Tough Mudder.